brittbarrett/Elk-Stack-Project/README.md

 (/Diagrams/RedTeam_Network.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the /etc/ansible file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the /etc/ansible folder may be used to install only certain pieces of it, such as Filebeat.

   - (/Ansible folder contains all necessary files)